Who are the men that pick for scraps amongst the ruins at the end of history?

 Actually, I don't really need to play well because you can just see from the preview there just how pasty white they all are.

-Now, it wasn't permitted, but you know, there had been flyers around, it was pretty obvious that these people were going to be there.
+It was pretty obvious that these people were going to be there.

 Where is the riot police?

-It's extremely, extremely violent ones, you know, literally now locking arms, holding the police, holding against the police here.
+And clearly that has been the reaction from Antiver, extremely, extremely violent ones, you know, literally now locking arms, holding the police, holding against the police here.

-Whereas, you know, like I've seen so many riot squads turn up to the anti-asylum protests, and yet nothing's visible over this way.
+Whereas, you know, like, I've seen so many riot squads turn up to the anti-asylum protests and yet nothing's visible over this way.

 Or the mounted police on the big horses with the giant nightsticks stuff.